CHN/Tag-java-android/README.md

 # Tag_in_java
 Tag in Java(Android).Similar to Unity Tag System.
 With this library, you can add tags to objects in java.
+You need to edit package name where placed at top.

 # Methods: